EdwardLinS/cse15l-lab-reports/tutorial.md

 * *Connecting to the Remote Server*
   * Go [here](https://sdacs.ucsd.edu/~icc/index.php) to locate your 15L username, which is highlighted in gray under Additional Accounts *(Tip: It starts with cs15lwi23)*
   * In the git bash terminal, type `ssh <your 15L username>@ieng6.ucsd.edu` and enter
   * It should then prompt for password, where you will type your account password *(Tip: It will not show anything when you type your password.
 This is normal.
-If you type your password incorrectly, it will prompt again so don't worry.)*
+If you type your password incorrectly, it will prompt again after.)*
   ![image](https://user-images.githubusercontent.com/63514282/212255673-1dc38c3c-6b83-4241-81c3-388704c8272b.png)

   * If it asks *Are you sure you want to continue connecting*, type yes.